AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_flutter.md

 ## Understand the tech

-The Agora Chat SDK provides the `ChatRoom`, `ChatRoomManager`, and `ChatRoomEventListener` classes for chat room management, which allows you to implement the following features:
+The Agora Chat SDK provides the `ChatRoom`, `ChatRoomManager`, and `ChatRoomManagerListener` classes for chat room management, which allows you to implement the following features:

 - Create and destroy a chat room
 - Join and leave a chat room